pnnl/hydrofixr/README.md

 #### Creation of `hydrofixr`

-Recently, `wmpp` was enhanced with weekly-resolution energy targets and parameterization for maximum and minimum hourly generation to support a the creation of new hydropower datasets applied in research funded by DoE Office of Energy Efficiency and Renewable Energy [hydroWIRES](https://www.energy.gov/eere/water/hydrowires-initiative) initiative.
+Recently, `wmpp` was enhanced with weekly-resolution energy targets and parameterization for maximum and minimum hourly generation to support the creation of new hydropower datasets applied in research funded by DoE Office of Energy Efficiency and Renewable Energy [hydroWIRES](https://www.energy.gov/eere/water/hydrowires-initiative) initiative.
+Publications to be posted soon.

 The model was re-branded as `hydrofixr` and released on 2021-12-XX.